eyes-0nly/python-url-base64-decoder-gui/README.md

 # python-url-base64-decoder-gui
-GUI example of the encoder and decoder for base64 and URL-encoding.
+GTK+ 3 GUI example of the encoder and decoder for base64 and URL-encoding.
+Converts images to base64 for later use with the data:URL.